roddux/ixode/notes.md

 ## The bug
 Did you catch it? :)

 If we race two calls to `GSMIOC_SETCONF_DLCI`, both may see `gsm->dlci[addr]` as uninitialized, and both will attempt to setup a new dlci and register it.
-Both will succeed, but this means the parent gsm object will only have a reference to _one_ of those, because the other will be overwritten.
+Both will succeed, but this means the parent gsm object will only have a reference to _one_ of the objects, because the other will be overwritten.

 So!
-Using this, when we teardown the gsm object, it will try an destroy all children dlci objects.
+Using this, when we teardown the gsm object, it will try and destroy all child dlci objects.
 This is called whenever we either change the line discipline for our tty file descriptor, or if we close it outright.
-We get here through the `.close` function pointer in the above `tty_ldisc_ops` struct:
+We get here through the `close` function pointer in the above `tty_ldisc_ops` struct:
 ```c
 static void gsmld_close(struct tty_struct *tty) {
     // ...